-We construct multi-currency models with stochastic volatility and correlated stochastic interest rates with a full matrix of correlations.
-We first deal with a foreign exchange (FX) model of Heston-type, in which the domestic and foreign interest rates are generated by the short-rate process of Hull-White [Hull and White, 1990].
-We then extend the framework by modeling the interest rate by a stochastic volatility displaced-diffusion Libor Market Model [Andersen and Andreasen, 2002], which can model an interest rate smile.
+ABSTRACT We construct multi-currency models with stochastic volatility (SV) and correlated stochastic interest rates with a full matrix of correlations.
+We first deal with a foreign exchange (FX) model of Heston-type, in which the domestic and foreign interest rates are generated by the short-rate process of Hull-White (Hull, J. and White, A. [1990] Pricing interest-rate derivative securities, Review of Financial Studies, 3, pp. 573-592).
+We then extend the framework by modelling the interest rate by an SV displaced-diffusion (DD) Libor Market Model (Andersen, L. B. G. and Andreasen, J. [2000] Volatility skews and extensions of the libor market model, Applied Mathematics Finance, 1[7], pp. 1-32), which can model an interest rate smile.
 We provide semi-closed form approximations which lead to efficient calibration of the multi-currency models.
-Finally, we add a correlated stock to the framework and discuss the construction, model calibration and pricing of equity-FX-interest rate hybrid payoffs.
+Finally, we add a correlated stock to the framework and discuss the construction, model calibration and pricing of equity-FX-interest rate hybrid pay-offs.